panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 result; // => 'goose goose go'
 ```

 Note the regular expression literal: `/duck/g`.
-It matches the `'duck'` string, and has the global mode enabled.
+It matches the `'duck'` string and has the global mode enabled.

 `'duck duck go'.replace(/duck/g, 'goose')` replaces all findings of `/duck/g` substrings with `'goose'`.